joed7/Redis/hash.md

 `HDEL user:1 city #deletes the city attribute for user`

 * __HEXISTS key field__: Returns if field is an existing in hash.
 1 if hash contains field, 0 if it doesn't.
-`HEXISTS user:1 citty #checks if city attribute exists for user:1`
+`HEXISTS user:1 city #checks if city attribute exists for user:1`

 __Common Use cases__